NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-14.md

 slug: "weekly-notes-2025-07-14"
 date: "2025-07-22"
 category: "Weekly Notes"
-description: "This week brought a mix of the old and the new—Destiny's latest expansion got a rocky reception, while games like Eriksholm and Word Play charmed their audiences."
+description: "This week brought a mix of the old and the new - Destiny's latest expansion got a rocky reception, while games like Eriksholm and Word Play charmed their audiences."
 tags: ["Weekly Notes", "Steam Releases", "Steam Trends", "Game Industry", "Early Access", "Game Development", "Destiny 2", "Stronghold Crusader", "Neverwinter Nights 2", "Eriksholm", "Word Play", "The Drifter", "The Wandering Village", "Back to the Dawn", "Drill Core"]
 image: "https://media.githubusercontent.com/media/NiklasBorglund/niklasnotes-blog/main/posts/weekly-notes-2025-07-14/hero.jpg"
 ---

-This week didn’t have one giant breakout hit, but we got a little of everything—expansions, remasters, stealthy indies, and word games from YouTubers.
+This week didn’t have one giant breakout hit, but we got a little of everything - expansions, remasters, stealthy indies, and word games from YouTubers.

 A surprisingly strong lineup if you're the kind of player (or dev) who likes variety over volume.